openflighthpc/flight-message/INSTALL.md

 curl https://raw.githubusercontent.com/openflighthpc/flight-message/master/support/setup-client.sh | bash -s IP_OF_SERVER
 ```

-Where 'IP_OF_SERVER' is the address of the the server machine, set up as above.
+Where 'IP_OF_SERVER' is the address of the server machine, set up as above.

+# Ganglia Integration

+There is also a script for exporting Message data to an existing, preconfigured Ganglia server.
+It will export key-value pairs in each asset's most recent status as floats using `gmetric`.
+It will try its best to split this value into a numerical value and units (if present) - IT IS
+NOT DESIGNED TO WORK WITH NON-NUMERICAL VALUES, any values that can't be cast to a float will
+be ignored by Ganglia.

+The script is found at support/output_via_gmetric.rb.
+It should be ran regularly on the server
+via a cron job or equivalent.

+It is also potentially very fragile in general; it has only been tested with a restricted set
+of key-value pairs and should be used with care.

 # Testing